NDAyotteS/CMPE458-phase2/phase2-w25/documentation/README.md

     # do something
 }

-func functionName(int x,); # forward function declarations not supported
+func functionName(int x); # forward function declarations not supported

+func functionName(int x = 0){ # cannot assign default values
+    # do something
+}
 ```
 ## Print Statements
 Parses print operations.
 Can accept any expression or value.
+Has no restrictions on what the expression is.
 ```
 print(expression);
 ```